Understanding Sleep Apnea

 Sleep apnea is a potentially dangerous health condition in which breathing routinely pauses as one sleeps, resulting in disrupted sleeping patterns.
 Most people who have sleep apnea are not aware of the condition because the breathing lapses only occur during sleep.

-Though the pauses in breathing will not typically cause you to wake fully, sleep is generally not restful and it is common to feel groggy and fatigued throughout the day.
+Though the pauses in breathing will not typically cause you to wake fully, sleep is generally not restful.
+It is common to feel groggy and fatigued throughout the day.

 Obstructive Sleep Apnea and Obesity